On the shape of air bubbles trapped in ice

 Ice frozen from water containing dissolved air is usually not clear but opaque, because it includes many bubbles~\cite{warren2019optical}.
 This is commonly observable in ice cubes from a freezer.
 These bubbles have peculiar shapes, never spherical but elongated (Fig.~\ref{fig:shapes}).
-Some even reach lengths of several centimeters~\cite{murakami2002} -- they are named ``ice worms''~\cite{chalmers1959water} or ``worm bubbles''~\cite{swinzow1966ice}.
-Gases are highly soluble in liquid water but not in ice, so that when water freezes the dissolved gases are expelled and concentrate in the liquid~\cite{wei2003}.
+Some even reach lengths of several centimeters~\cite{murakami2002} -- they are named ''ice worms''~\cite{chalmers1959water} or ''worm bubbles''~\cite{swinzow1966ice}.
+Gases are soluble in liquid water but not in ice, so that when water freezes the dissolved gases are expelled and concentrate in the liquid~\cite{wei2003}.
 Bubbles eventually nucleate near the freezing front and are captured by ice, while at the same time they keep growing by diffusion of the gas.
 Ice thus formed is porous.
-Generally one speaks of bubbles in water and pores in ice.
+Usually, one speaks of bubbles in water and pores in ice.

-In the environment, porous ice is the rule rather than the exception.
-Hailstones~\cite{bari1974} and lake ice~\cite{swinzow1966ice,gow1977growth} contain pores made out of the dissolved air.
-Glacier ice is also porous but is made out of compacted snow not frozen gas-laden water~\cite{wengrove2023melting}.
-In winter, sap freezes inside plants and after the thaw bubbles thereby formed may prevent the flow of sap (winter embolism)~\cite{charra2023xylem}.
+In the natural environment, porous ice is the rule rather than the exception.
+Hailstones~\cite{bari1974} and lake ice~\cite{swinzow1966ice,gow1977growth} contain pores made out of the dissolved gas.
+Glacier ice is also porous but is made out of compacted snow and not frozen gas-laden water~\cite{wengrove2023melting}.
+In winter, sap freezes inside plants and bubbles form; after the thaw these bubbles may prevent the flow of sap (winter embolism)~\cite{charra2023xylem}.
 Generally, freeze-thaw cycles can dramatically affect the stability of complex media, like food~\cite{ghosh2008factors}, and the survival of living organism~\cite{korber1988phenomena,kletetschka2015}.